rainoffallingstar/rainoffallingstar.github.io/_posts/2021-11-29-Ghislaine.md

 That **lawsuit[诉讼]** was the **defamation[污蔑]** case which Virginia Giuffre, a longtime Epstein accuser, brought against Maxwell.
 Giuffre has claimed Maxwell and Epstein **coerced[强迫]** her into sexual activity with Prince Andrew when she was 17.

-Giuffre sued Maxwell, who called her a liar.
+Giuffre  **sued[控告]**  Maxwell, who called her a liar.
 Both Maxwell and the Duke of York maintain their innocence.
 Maxwell is charged with two counts related to the alleged lying.
-Those will be tried in a separate proceeding.
+Those will be tried in a separate  **proceeding[诉讼程序，过程，事件]** .